fastai/fastai/docs/test.md

 ### Getting reproducible results

-In order for tests to be reliable the test result should not be random (most of the time).

-To get identical reproducable results set, depending on whether you are using `torch`'s random functions, or python's (`numpy`) or both:
+In some situations you may want to remove randomness for your tests.
+To get identical reproducable results set, you'll need to set `num_workers=1` (or 0) in your DataLoader/DataBunch, and depending on whether you are using `torch`'s random functions, or python's (`numpy`) or both:

 * torch RNG

    ```
    import torch
    torch.manual_seed(42)
+   torch.backends.cudnn.deterministic = True
    ```

 * python RNG